mtremsal/fly-machines-proxy-demo/README.md

 This all seems a bit too good to be true, so **this project explores how well these claims hold in practice, and where sharp edges remain**.
 To avoid sloppy comparisons, we take two precautions:

-1. We run a workload with requirements for low-latency, high-volume concurrent interactions (e.g. a chat service, a game server or the [replidraw](https://github.com/rocicorp/replidraw) Figma-like demo app).
-These are precisely use cases identified as [best-in-class for edge services](https://blog.cloudflare.com/introducing-workers-durable-objects/).
+1. We run a workload with requirements for low-latency, high-volume concurrent interactions (e.g. a chat service, a game server, or the [replidraw](https://github.com/rocicorp/replidraw) Figma-like demo app).
 2. We limit our infrastructure expertise to that of a fairly mediocre engineer, yours truly, without access to a team of talented SREs.

+With stringent requirements for low-latency, high concurrency, and strong consistency, the obvious benchmark is likely built on top of a CDN's edge offerings, with something like [Cloudflare's Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects) to sync state across executions.
+In fact, their release announcement specifically called out these use cases as [best-in-class for a CDN's edge services](https://blog.cloudflare.com/introducing-workers-durable-objects/).
+Let's now see what an ADN-based alternative could look like.

 ## Fly-powered Demo